 - A local copy of the files, which is on your computer

 Each time a user commits a change, SVN manages and records it by creating a new version.
-Like most version control systems, users typically work with the most recent version.
+Like most version control options, users typically work with the most recent version.
 But if an older version is needed, you can revert to an earlier version.

 SVN Has a Tedious Branching Model

 The most common complaint about SVN is its tedious branching model.
 Branches allow you to work on multiple versions of your code simultaneously.
-In SVN, branches are created as directories inside the repository.
+In SVN, branches are created as directories inside the server.
 Many developers dislike this directory structure.
 But the challenges don’t stop there.

 SVN version 1.6 introduced a concept called tree conflicts.
 Tree conflicts are conflicts caused by changes in the directory structure, and they occur often.
 Since SVN doesn’t allow you to commit your changes when there’s a tree conflict, this adds complexity to implementing a branching strategy in SVN.

 SVN Requires You to Be Connected to the Central Repo

 In order to commit changes, SVN requires that you’re connected to the central repository.

 At this point, it’s good to repeat the ancient version control adage: "Commit early; commit often."